inpsyde/wp-app-container/README.md

 - `CLI` (in the context of WP CLI)

 ### Package-dependant registration

-Besides `App::ACTION_ADD_PROVIDERS` there's another hook that packages can use to register service providers.
+Besides `App::ACTION_ADD_PROVIDERS` there's another hook that packages can use to add service providers to the App.
 It is: `App::ACTION_REGISTERED_PROVIDER`.

 This hook is fired right after any provider is registered.
 Using this hook it is possible to register providers only if a given package is registered, allowing to ship libraries / plugins that will likely do nothing if other library / plugin are not available.